secrettoad/divina/divina/docs_src/index.rst

 Getting Started
 ************************

-To run an experiment with divina, first install it and then create an experiment definition that describes your experiment.
-Here we create a minimal experiment definition that allows us to run a forecasting experiment using the retail sales and time data included with divina.
+To train and predict using a :mod:`divina` pipeline, we first create a :mod:`pandas` dataframe full of dummy data, convert that to a dask dataframe, and call the `fit()` method of our pipeline.
+Once the pipeline is fit, it can be used to predict on out-of-sample feature sets.

 .. literalinclude:: _static/examples/base.py
    :language: python